mcnutty26/cv-academic/index.md

 `2019`
 __IoT in the Home Demonstrator__, EPSRC

-I developed a smart home network disaggregator that analyses and visualises network traffic flows in the home.
+I developed the Aretha smart home network disaggregator that analyses and visualises network traffic flows in the home.
 Users are presented with a breakdown of the companies to which their devices send data, as well as their geographic location.
-Later versions of the disaggregator also featured an educational curriculum and firewall control.
+Aretha was demonstrated to members of the public at the BRE Watford smart home test bed.

 ## Education